Friday, June 27, 2008

 Pay It Forward Book Exchange

 As promised, I'm clearing out my bookshelves in a giving mood right now, so hard on the heels of last week's (won by Kim, who only wanted one book, and Violeta), I'm running another Pay It Forward Book Exchange.
-This week I've got two novels: Andrea Barrett's moving Secret Harmonies and Philippa Gregory's The Other Boleyn Girl (coming soon to a movie theater near you).
+This week I've got two novels: Andrea Barrett's moving and Philippa Gregory's (coming soon to a movie theater near you).

 Here are the rules, as created by Overwhelmed with Joy: